-Dartmoor is an exceptionally beautiful place to visit through the year, the beauty of its landscape changing with the seasons.
+Dartmoor is a beautiful place to visit through the year, the beauty of its landscape changing with the seasons.

 There is something for everyone in Dartmoor.
-The ‘scale’ of the scenery is extraordinary.
+The scale of the scenery is immense.
 Dartmoor offers great walks for both the casual and experienced walker.
 Views of woodland valleys, rushing rivers, and striking reservoirs abound.
-Dartmoor also attracts cyclists, wildlife lovers, historians and archaeologists and, basically, anyone who is interested in the size and scale of a landscape that is both beautiful and filled with our history.
+The park also attracts cyclists, wildlife lovers, walkers and historians.

-Dartmoor has a wealth of historical remains; ‘clapper’ bridges, hut circles and hill forts can be seen across the landscape.
-The park also has nature and wildlife reserves and, of course, cattle, sheep and the famous Dartmoor ponies roam free across the land.
+Dartmoor has a wealth of historical relics.
+You will come across ‘clapper’ bridges, hut circles and hill forts across the landscape.
+The park has nature and wildlife reserves and, of course, cattle, sheep and the famous Dartmoor ponies roam free across the land.

-If you only want to walk a short way, you can drive your car to one of the many strategically placed car parks where you can then take a variety of short walks to see the scenery.
+If you only want to walk a short way, you can drive to one of the many car parks where you can take short walks to see the scenery.

-On the other hand, if you want a good strong walking day, there are many planned routes listed that can take several hours, or of course, you can decide where to walk for yourself (although venturing from roads and pathways should only be done by experienced walkers with the right maps, clothing and equipment).
+On the other hand, if you want a good sturdy walking day, there are routes available that can take several hours.
+You can decide to walk where you choose.
+Walking away from roads and pathways, however, is for experienced walkers with the right maps, clothing and equipment.

 The official Dartmoor National Park website offers you more details.